UCL School of Management

 One Optional/Elective Module

-The programme will provide you with many intellectual and academic skills, including a solid core in business, project management and team-working, greater depth and breadth in international management capacities and a foundation in excellent leadership.
+The programme will provide you with a vast array of intellectual and academic skills, including a solid core in international business, project management and team-working, greater depth and breadth in international management capacities and a foundation in excellent cross-cultural leadership.
 You will develop the professional, personal and inter-personal skills to enable effective communication at all levels of an organisation.

 Intellectual and Academic Skills: